troglobit/watchdogd/README.md

-      -f, --foreground         Start in foreground (background is default) -x, --external-kick[=N]  Force external watchdog kick using SIGUSR1 A 'N x <interval>' delay for startup is given -l, --logfile=<file>     Log to <file> in background, otherwise silent -L, --syslog             Use syslog, even if in foreground -w, -T, --timeout=<sec>  Set the HW watchdog timeout to <sec> seconds -k, -t, --interval=<sec> Set watchdog kick interval to <sec> seconds -s, --safe-exit          Disable watchdog on exit from SIGINT/SIGTERM
+      -f, --foreground         Start in foreground (background is default) -x, --external-kick[=N]  Force external watchdog kick using SIGUSR1 A 'N x <interval>' delay for startup is given -l, --syslog             Use syslog, even if in foreground -w, -T, --timeout=<sec>  Set the HW watchdog timeout to <sec> seconds -k, -t, --interval=<sec> Set watchdog kick interval to <sec> seconds -s, --safe-exit          Disable watchdog on exit from SIGINT/SIGTERM